ecowden/recording-gear/README.md

 Recording Gear
 ==============
-_Almost everything is built by myself or previously used._
+_Almost everything is DIY or previously used._

 Microphones
 -----------